srguglielmo/SimpleShib/readme.txt

 On multisite instances of WordPress, **SimpleShib** can only be network-activated.

-The plugin settings include options for autoprovisioning, IdP attributes, password reset/change URLs, and session initiation/logout URLs.
+The plugin settings include options for autoprovisioning, custom IdP attributes, password reset/change URLs, and session initiation/logout URLs.

 **SimpleShib** is developed on GitHub.
 Please submit bug reports and contributions on [the GitHub project page](https://github.com/srguglielmo/SimpleShib).
 For general support and questions, please use the [WordPress support forum](https://wordpress.org/support/plugin/simpleshib/).